Prosecutors in Hawaii unseal public corruption, bribery case

 As part of their agreements to plead guilty, English must forfeit about $15,000 and Cullen agreed to forfeit $23,000, representing the amounts of cash they received.

 Cullen is due to be sentenced on Oct.
-20. English was sentenced to three years and four months in July.
+20. English was sentenced in July to three years and four months.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.